 The new #1step sampling delay provides the ability to sample data immediately before entering the current time slot and is a preferred construct over other equivalent constructs because it allows the 1step time delay to be parameterized.
 This #1step construct is a conceptual mechanism that provides a method for defining when sampling takes place and does not require that an event be created in this previous time slot.
-Conceptually, this #1step sampling is identical to taking the data samples in the Preponed region of the current time slot.
+Conceptually, this The #1step sampling is identical to taking the data samples in the Preponed region of the current time slot.

 The code specified in the program block and the pass/fail code from property expressions are scheduled in the Reactive region.
 A #0 control delay specified in a program block schedules the process for resumption in the Re-Inactive Re-inactive region.
-The Re-Inactive Re-inactive region is the program block dual of the Inactive region (see below).
-A nonblocking assignment specified in a program block creates a re-NBA update event, scheduled for the current or later simulation time.
-The Re-NBA region is the program block dual of the NBA region (see below).
+The Re-Inactive Re-inactive region is the program block reactive region set dual of the Inactive region (see below).
+A nonblocking assignment specified in a reactive region set creates a re-NBA update event, scheduled for the current or later simulation time.
+The Re-NBA region is the reactive region set dual of the NBA region (see below).